 In addition to discussing your situation with the USC, you must contact the International Students and Scholars Office (ISSO: www.bu.edu/isso/contact/appointment-scheduling-for-students/) to review the immigration implications of your potential leave of absence or withdrawal.
 Your ISSO advisor will then email the USC to confirm this information has been shared with you.
 (If you decide not to arrange a leave after speaking with your ISSO advisor, that is fine–simply email us to let us know.)

-Step 3: Submit your official leave/withdrawal request to the USC for approval
+Step 3: Last form: submit the official leave/withdrawal request to the USC for approval

-If you decide to arrange a leave of absence or withdrawal for an upcoming semester, you must submit the official request form to the USC, linked below.
+If you decide to arrange a leave of absence or withdrawal for the current semester or an upcoming semester, you must submit the official request form to the USC, linked below.
 All the preceding steps above must be completed so we can approve your request and update your records.